grafana/k6-docs/docs/sources/next/javascript-api/k6-experimental/browser/jshandle/evaluate.md

 # evaluate(pageFunction[, arg])

-Evaluates the `pageFunction` and returns its return value.
-This method passes this handle as the first argument to the `pageFunction`.
+Returns the value of the `pageFunction` invocation.
+It passes this handle as the first argument to the `pageFunction`.

 <TableWithNestedRows>